 \paragraph{Comparison with the $\ell$-bit model ---} We conclude by commenting on the behavior of the operator length in the analytical $\ell$-bit model, as shown in Fig.~\ref{fig:lbit} (see~\ref{appendix:l-bit} for details).
 Once finite size effects are removed, the $\ell$-bit simulations display the same logarithmic behavior observed in the physical XXZ chain.
-The agreement in the behavior of $\overline{h}(t)$ between the XXZ model and the $\ell$-bit model confirms that the slow operator dynamics are governed by exponentially decaying interactions between emergent localized degrees of freedom.
-Taken together, Figs.~\ref{fig:h_ED}, \ref{fig:mps_ent_h_m}, \ref{fig:sz_vs_delta}, \ref{logi:fig}, and \ref{fig:lbit} consistently demonstrate that: \begin{itemize} \item in the absence of interactions ($\Delta=0$) the operator remains strictly localized, and all observables saturate rapidly; \item in the interacting case ($\Delta=1$) the operator spreads logarithmically, producing slow growth in $h(t)$, $m(t)$, and $S_{\mathrm{op}}(t)$; \item time-averaged quantities collapse when rescaled by $\ln L$, in agreement with the $\ell$-bit prediction $h(t)\sim \xi\ln t$; \item the analytical $\ell$-bit model quantitatively reproduces the numerical behavior of the interacting XXZ chain. \end{itemize} This combined numerical and analytical evidence demonstrates that the operator length, mass, and entanglement entropy provide coherent and sensitive probes of MBL operator dynamics, and neatly distinguish between Anderson localized and MBL regimes.
+The agreement in the behavior of $\overline{h}(t)$ between the XXZ model and the $\ell$-bit model suggests that -- for the system sizes and simulation times we have access to -- the slow operator dynamics is governed by exponentially decaying interactions between emergent localized degrees of freedom.
+Taken together, Figs.~\ref{fig:h_ED}, \ref{fig:mps_ent_h_m}, \ref{fig:sz_vs_delta}, \ref{logi:fig}, and \ref{fig:lbit} consistently demonstrate that: \begin{itemize} \item in the absence of interactions ($\Delta=0$) the operator remains strictly localized, and all observables saturate rapidly; \item in the interacting case ($\Delta=1$) the operator spreads logarithmically, producing slow growth in $\overline{h}(t)$, $\overline{m}(t)$, and $S_{\mathrm{op}}(t)$; \item time-averaged quantities collapse when rescaled by $\ln L$, in agreement with the $\ell$-bit prediction $\overline{h}(t)\sim \xi\ln t$; \item the analytical results for the $\ell$-bit model reproduce the numerically observed logarithmic increase in time of $\overline{h}(t)$ of the interacting XXZ chain. \end{itemize} This combined numerical and analytical evidence demonstrates that the operator length, mass, and entanglement entropy provide coherent and sensitive probes of MBL operator dynamics, and neatly distinguish between Anderson localized and MBL regimes.
 Furthermore, tensor-network simulations play a crucial role in this analysis.
 The MPS representation of the operator allows us to reach system sizes and time scales far beyond the limits of ED, while retaining full control over the operator structure.
-In the MBL regime, the slow growth of operator entanglement makes the MPO ansatz particularly efficient: the linear increase in time of the bond dimension (being the operator entanglement entropy logarithmic in the bond dimension) mirrors the logarithmic spreading of the operator itself, enabling faithful simulations deep into the localized phase.
-In the next section we are going to discuss strategies for possible experimental implementations.
+In the MBL regime, the slow growth of operator entanglement makes the MPO {\em Ansatz} particularly efficient: the linear increase in time of the bond dimension (being the operator entanglement entropy logarithmic in the bond dimension) mirrors the logarithmic spreading of the operator itself, enabling faithful simulations deep into the localized regime.